IC 2207 - Galaxy in Gemini

 Apparent size of IC 2207The following table reports IC 2207 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 2207 is a visual representation of it.

 Digitized Sky Survey image of IC 2207

 The image below is a photograph of IC 2207 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 2207 - Galaxy is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2207 - Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2207 - Galaxy in Gemini is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2207 - Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2207

 Celestial coordinates for the J2000 equinox of IC 2207 are provided in the following table:

 The simplified sky charts below show the position of IC 2207 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.